Dozens feared dead as tornadoes, storms strike US states | Science-Environment

 - United States

-Tornadoes and severe weather caused catastrophic damage across multiple states late Friday, killing at least seven people overnight as a storm system tore through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
-The Kentucky governor said he feared dozens more could be dead.
+Dozens were feared dead Saturday after tornadoes and severe weather caused catastrophic damage across multiple states, tearing through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.

-Gov. Andy Beshear said about 110 people were in the factory in Mayfield, Kentucky, when the tornado hit.
+Kentucky Gov. Andy Beshear said about 110 people were in the factory in Mayfield when the tornado hit.

+“We believe our death toll from this event will exceed 50 Kentuckians and probably end up 70 to 100,” he said at a news conference Saturday.
+“It's very hard, really tough, and we're praying for each and every one of those families.”
+Kentucky State Police Trooper Sarah Burgess said search and rescue teams are still going through the rubble but don't yet have a number for how many have died.

+“We just can't confirm a number right now because we are still out there working, and we have so many agencies involved in helping us,” Burgess said.

 Among those who helped rescue the trapped workers were inmates from the nearby Graves County Jail, she said.